wanelo/wanelo.github.io/_posts/2014-04-10-romeo-is-bleeding.md

 effected.

 This afternoon we had our SSL certificate reissued from our certificate authority.
-We carefully deployed it to production and revoked our old certificate.
+We carefully deployed it to production and asked for our old certificate to be revoked.
+We then distributed the new cert to our CDN.

+An unintended consequence was that our old certificate was revoked before our CDN could deploy the new one, and for a short amount of time in the evening some users could not log in via the website.
+We were able to fairly quickly switch our site to serve necessary assets using our own infrastructure, until our CDN could roll out the new certificate.

-This was delayed by the fact that only one person had access to our account with the certificate authority.
-In the list of things to do, we did not properly prioritize this nor escalate it loudly enough within the team.
+This process was delayed by the fact that only one person had access to our account with the certificate authority.
+In our list of things to do, we did not properly prioritize this nor escalate it loudly enough within the team.
+In retrospect we should have reissued a new cert on Tuesday, then orchestrated the roll-out in any number of different ways.
+Lack of sleep does crazy things to a brain.

 ### What's next?